PLAB: Why Guidelines are Important

 - Refer to eating disorder service

 I agree.
 They are very long, boring and you really have to dig for the important information.
-Which is why at Docty, we have created summary briefs for every single guideline that you need to know and use them during our PLAB 1 and PLAB 2 course.
-At the end of the course, you get a folder full of these documents on each condition to aid you for the exam and beyond.
+Which is why at Docty, our PLAB 1 and PLAB 2 courses teach you up-to-date UK best practice in an absorbable and easy way.

 Guidelines will give you an edge during your PLAB examinations.
-They will help you quickly spot the write answer during the PLAB 1 and tell your examiner that you will be a competent doctor on the wards of a UK hospital.
+They will help you quickly spot the correct answer and demonstrate to your examiner that you will be a competent doctor on the wards of a UK hospital.
 Don’t ignore them.